jospablo777/ml_model_api/README.md

 # Bike Sharing Prediction API

 This project is a **machine learning microservice** that predicts bike rentals using a CatBoost regression model.
 The service is built with [**FastAPI**](https://fastapi.tiangolo.com/) and serves as an example of how to deploy an ML model as an API.
+Please inspect [this notebook](https://github.com/jospablo777/ml_model_api/blob/main/notebooks/eda_and_toy_model.ipynb) to learn more about the underlying problem we are trying to solve and the ML model that makes the inferences in this API.

 The project demonstrates the integration of several modern tools and frameworks, including:
 - **FastAPI**: For building the RESTful API.